EvSecDev/SCMP/README.md

 Using the `ReloadGroup` JSON key, you can specify any arbitrary string and the controller will ensure files with the identical group string are deployed and reloaded together.
 In order to ensure the correct sequence of reloads, utilize the Inter-File dependency feature listed above.

-In addition, the program will automatically attempt to group any files that have an identical set of commands into named groups even if that file did not explictly include a named group.
+In addition, the program will automatically attempt to group any files that have an identical set of commands into named groups even if that file did not explicitly include a named group.

 Example metadata JSON: